Romuald Giedroyć: Uprising of 1794

 In 1794, he was one of the organizers of the Kościuszko Uprising in the Grand Duchy of Lithuania.
 On April 16 in Šiauliai, together with Antoni Prozor, Piotr Zawisza and Franciszek Niesiołowski, announced the first act of uprising in Lithuania.
 On April 18, Giedryoć with 200 cavalrymen advanced to Šatės, where he fought against Kossakowski's regiment which supported the Russians.
 From April 24, he was a member of the Lithuanian National Supreme Council.
 On April 30 he arrived to Vilnius.

 From June to August, he commanded the Samogitian Division's right wing.
 Together with Tomasz Wawrzecki, they took over Liepāja.
 In July, Giedroyć took over Salistrovski's command of a corps, and on July 3, fought with the Imperial Russian Army near Pušalotas.
 A week later, on July 10, the Russians attacked him once more.
 After a fortnight and a few more days, on July 28, Giedraitis won a battle near Vaiškai.
-On July 29, he won the battle of Sałaty.
+On July 29, he won the Battle of Saločiai 1794.
 In the battle, he dealt a heavy defeat to the stronger Russian unit of Lieutenant General Sergei Fedorovich Golitsyn.
 Thanks to this victory, southern Courland came under the control of the insurrectionary forces.
 Tadeusz Kościuszko promoted him to the rank of Lieutenant general.
 Moreover, Kościuszko gave Giedroyć the permission to raise a regiment named Sałaty.
 Following the victorious fight on July 29, he went towards Johaniszkiele.

 On 8 September 1794, he took over the command of the Lithuanian army in the Kościuszko Uprising from Antoni Chlewiński.
 At the time, he marched to Orany.
 From there, he retreated towards the Kingdom of Poland.
 On November 3, near Stara Wieś, he joined Jan Henryk Dąbrowski.
 At the time, Romuald Giedroyć had 2,000 infantrymen, 700 cavalrymen and 17 cannons under his command.
 On November 4, already after the battle of Praga, he was recalled to Warsaw.
 However, on November 5, he stopped near Tarczyn, and received Wawrzecki on November 10, who was retreating from Warsaw.
 After his soldiers began dispersing, Giedroyć and others surrendered to the Russians at Radoszyce, being the last of the rebels to surrender.